 Do the financial benefits outweigh the costs?

-For this reason, it’s a good idea to investigate where costs may apply, or be negotiable—think discharge fees, registration of mortgage fees and break costs if you have a fixed-rate loan3.
+For this reason, it’s worthwhile investigating where costs may apply, or which fees might be negotiable.
+Consider discharge fees, registration of mortgage fees and break costs if you have a fixed-rate loan.

 Have you spoken to your current lender?

 Before you jump ship, it’s also worth having a chat with your current lender as they might be willing to renegotiate your package to retain you as a customer.
 This might also save you paying exit fees if you do choose to stay.

 You might also find that any added features you’re looking at with an alternative lender might already be available with your current one.

 Has there been any change to your personal situation?